 In order to ensure an inclusive process, open to the participation of various stakeholders, programs must operate in a transparent and inclusive manner.
 This relates to both the program-level developments, such as the design of new protocols, and the project-level work, where programs should require project developers to carry out local stakeholder consultations before projects can be recognized for the issuance of credits.
 All programs are transparently set up and have taken steps to achieve some level of stakeholder participation in the development of their protocols.
-Only one program, CAR, does not require public stakeholder consultations as part of the implementation of mitigation projects16.
+Only one program, CAR, does not require public stakeholder consultations as part of the implementation of mitigation projects

-12 See the latest update on these developments as of February 2019, here (registry) and here (verification process).

-13 See the FCPF Methodological Framework p.2

-14 See section 6.2 of the Methodological Framework (from p.30)
+- See the latest update on these developments as of February 2019, here (registry) and here (verification process). - 13 See the FCPF Methodological Framework p.2 - See section 6.2 of the Methodological Framework (from p.30) - An earlier version of this briefing stated that CAR was not complying with the governance criteria.

-15 Note that Plan Vivo is in the process of preparing for the publication of these documents

-16 Note that CAR operates the majority of its projects in the US.
+At the time of publication, CAR was stating on its website that governing documents were accessible on request, but this request for access had been denied to CMW.
+Following publication of this briefing, it was brought to our attention that CAR further outlines its decision making process through its Program Manual, which includes explanations on the elaboration of new protocols, and measures to deal with conflicts of interests.
+Our assessment, including the Program Governance section of the table on page 6, was therefore adapted on 1 April 2019. - Note that Plan Vivo is in the process of preparing for the publication of these documents - Note that CAR operates the majority of its projects in the US.
 For projects outside the US, CAR has begun incorporating local stakeholder consultation requirements.
 However, our assessment is that local stakeholder consultations are a necessary step for the implementation of projects anywhere in the world.
 Given the relatively low costs of such consultations, it is a worthwhile precautionary measure to prevent any potential adverse impacts of projects.